ELEVATE-Project/documents/src/docusaurus/docs/settingup-schedulerservice.md

 # Scheduler Service

-<PartialExample elevate /> Scheduler Service can be set up on a local system in one of the following ways:
+You can set up the <PartialExample elevate /> Scheduler Service on a local system in one of the following ways:

 * As a [dockerized service with local dependencies (Intermediate)](#setting-up-a-dockerized-service-with-local-dependencies)